Drongelens Canal: A change of plans

 The final plan determined a discharge capacity of the canal of 80 m^{3}/s.
 This was an estimation of the maximum combined discharge of Dommel and Aa.
 It was a major change of the plan from the original plan, which only saw to discharging the water of the Leij, and the excess water of the Dommel.
 Now it would be able to process all of the water of these three rivers.
 From the perspective of drainage, it would move the mouth of the Dieze.
 The Dieze would then become available to process the waters of the Beersche Maas.
 Total cost of the canal would be 1,300,000 guilders, twice that of the earlier Hedikhuizen plan.

 The idea behind the change of plan seemed to be that several overflow areas would no longer be necessary, and would remain dry every season.
-This would be very beneficial to somebody, but not for the local (water) authorities, which paid for part of the canal.
+This would be beneficial to somebody, but not for the local (water) authorities, which paid for part of the canal.
 They stated that the new plan blocked drainage of the Beerse Maas to the Baardwijksche Overlaat, and that the Hedikhuizen plan did not.
 This way they thought they paid for better drainage upstream, but lost the advantage of having their lands irrigated with fertile Meuse water, instead of the water from Aa and Dommel, which did not deposit much fertile sediment.

 Another point of view is that the water board simply wanted to annul its part of the bill for the movement of the Meuse mouth, which part came to a staggering 2,000,000 guilders.
-In answer to the protests of the water boards, the minister stated that the movement of the Mouth of the Meuse by itself, brought about the closure of the Baardwijkse Overlaat.
+In answer to the protests of the water boards, the minister stated that the movement of the mouth of the Meuse by itself, brought about the closure of the Baardwijkse Overlaat.
 The Bergsche Maas would require a dyke at the regular height for rivers, and an overflow area could not function in such circumstances.
 Therefore, it was logical that the Beerse Maas had to discharge on the Dieze.